Mixed Cerebral Palsy

 Mixed cerebral palsy is caused by damage to a child’s brain.
 This damage can happen before the child is born, at birth, or after they are born while their brain is still developing.

 If it happens before or during birth, it is considered to be congenital cerebral palsy.
-This is the most common type of cerebral palsy making up 85 to 90 percent of all cases.
+This is the most common type of cerebral palsy, making up 85 to 90 percent of all cases.
 Of these instances, less than 10 percent are caused by birth trauma or asphyxia (lack of oxygen) during birth.

 Acquired cerebral palsy is another type of the condition.
 Acquired cerebral palsy occurs when a child injures their head or contracts an infection like meningitis after they were born.
 This happens in very rare cases.
-Infants born prematurely run a higher risk for developing acquired cerebral palsy, according to the Centers for Disease Control and Prevention.
+Infants born prematurely run a higher risk of developing acquired cerebral palsy, according to the Centers for Disease Control and Prevention.

 Mixed Cerebral Palsy Treatment and Therapy